StevenBlack/vocab/readme.md

 A reference to the early 20th-century novels of Franz Kafka, whose surreal, nightmarish plots revolve around protagonists who are caught in a strangling web of bureaucracy.
 Now applied to any event in which a person is trapped by stultifying bureaucratic measures.
-Pronounced KAHFF-KAH-ESK.

 ### kakistocracy
 A wonderfully descriptive word, often needed and rarely recognized, that means "government by the worst people in the state."
-It's pronounced KACK-ISS-TOCK- RAH-SEE.

 ### katabatic
 Moving down a slope or valley.
 Skiing is clearly a katabatic sport.
-Pronounced CAT-A-BAT-IK.

 ### kef
 The word refers to a drowsy, dreamy state induced by a narcotic, such as marijuana, but can be used to mean a stupor brought about by anything.
 A dull speaker can put his audience in a kef; traveling by car on a long turnpike can do the same thing.
-Say KEHF.

 ### kegler